roytang/blog/content/posts/2007/01/planar-chaos-prerelease.md

 * Second round opponent was red/white again.
-I&'ve never played against Giant Growth in limited, but one would expect it to be a house.
-After getting hit by Brute Force twice, I&'m inclined to agree, and have now learned to play around combat tricks when the opponent only has a mountain.
+I've never played against Giant Growth in limited, but one would expect it to be a house.
+After getting hit by Brute Force twice, I'm inclined to agree, and have now learned to play around combat tricks when the opponent only has a mountain.
 I won 2-1.
 Game record: 4-1, match record: 2-0.

 * Third round opponent&#8230;some red also.
 First game I only saw an Avalanche Rider and the 7/7 echo guy.
 Second game he put up more of a fight, and the &#8220;free echo&#8221; goblin helped him a lot.
 He get out the Goblin Advisor and went all aggro on me before I managed to stablize.
-Those exploding goblins can&'t get past a Dream Stalker!
+Those exploding goblins can't get past a Dream Stalker!
 Game record: 6-1, match record: 3-0.

 * Fourth round opponent&#8230;well, it seems everybody but me plays red.
 First game I played out all the tricks my deck had with a Clockwork Hydra.
-Auramancer&'s Guile + Hydra meant I could attack without losing +1/+1 counters.
+Auramancer's Guile + Hydra meant I could attack without losing +1/+1 counters.
 He bounces the Hydra, I play it again.
 He shoots the Hydra, I save it with a lion.
 He forces my Hydra into a bad block, I blink it out.
 He tries to Lightning Axe, I flashback the blink.
 This game was way fun on my end.